laoban-dev/laoban/README.md

 Here we can see that the command has one step with name `test`.
 Because status is true the step results will be visible in the status

-## More Command features

 ### Javascript
 If the text of a command starts with js: then the command will be executed in javascript.

 Examples
 * js:process.cwd()